adamruzicka/foreman_probing/README.md

 7. Use Remote Execution or Ansible to manage the hosts
 8. (optional) Use Remote Execution or Ansible to deploy agents (Puppet, Katello, Chef, Salt minion...)

+## Ansible roles
+Some of the roles need `foreman_url` parameter to be set.
+It would be probably best to set this parameter as global and be done with it.

 ## Contributing